daveRendon/azinsider/application-workloads/readme.md

 # Azure Application Workloads

-This folder contains templates that model specific application workloads for use in Azure.
-After deploying the workload users should be able to utilize the application as in a production environment.
+This folder contains Bicep files to deploy specific application workloads for use in Azure